yakupaydin1050/FashionetteAutomatedTests/README.md

 ## Summary of the task

 As stated in the task, after going to the homepage, the user selects a product and logs in to the page.
-After logging in, it checks the product in the shopping cart and performs other operations.
+After logging in, it checks the product in the shopping cart and performs other functionalities.
 In addition, the customer can make a discount on the product she/he applied with a valid voucher.
 However, the customers can change also their information (Title, First Name, Last Name, Phone Number, etc.).

 The purpose of this task is to automate tests over existing scenarios.